 - Vineyards are planted on predominately south-facing slopes, increasing solar radiation in summer and promoting air drainage in winter.

 - Riesling, Merlot, Chardonnay, Syrah and Cabernet Sauvignon are the most widely planted varietals.

 - Growing season of 180-200 days with annual rainfall averaging 6 to 8 inches (15-20 cm).

 - The Columbia Valley contains the American Viticultural Regions of Red Mountain, Yakima and Walla Walla Valleys, Wahluke Slope, Rattlesnake Hills, Horse Heaven Hills, Snipes Mountain, Lake Chelan, Naches Heights and Ancient Lakes within its borders.

-Encompassing more than a third of the state, the Columbia Valley is by far Washington’s largest growing region at nearly 11 million acres.
+Encompassing more than a third of the state, the Columbia Valley is by far Washington’s largest growing region at over 11 million acres.
 The appellation is located in central, south-central, and south-eastern Washington with part of the appellation spilling across the border into Oregon.